haddocking/haddocking.github.io/education/benchmark-tools/index.md

 ## Getting help

-If you encounter any issues or have any questions, please open an issue on the [GitHub repository](https://github.com/haddocking/benchmark-tools){:target="_blank"},contact us at software.csb [at] gmail.com or join the [BioExcel forum](https://ask.bioexcel.eu){:target="_blank"} and post your question there.
+If you encounter any issues or have any questions, please open an issue on the [GitHub repository](https://github.com/haddocking/benchmark-tools){:target="_blank"}, contact us at *software.csb [at] gmail.com* or join the [BioExcel forum](https://ask.bioexcel.eu){:target="_blank"} and post your question there.

 ## Final considerations

 The `benchmark-tools` is under active development and we have a list of planned features, such as an option to resume/restart the benchmark and a full suite of analysis.

 If you have any suggestions, or feedback please let us know! 🤓